rlee97/RamboSteve/docs/status.md

         if tau + back_steps < T:
             G += gamma ** back_steps * q_table[S[-1]][A[-1]]

-Regarding our MDP states, our program separates the world into weapons, distance, and health.
+Regarding our MDP states, our program separates the world into weapons, distancee, health and mob type.
 For our weapons, our agent can use the switch command to move between either a sword or a bow.
 However, distance and health are near continuous and cannot be represented in a Q-Table.
-We solve this problem by discretizing our distance and health states as follows:
+We solve this problem by discretizing our distance and health states.
+This reduces our state space significantly and therefore allows our agent to learn more quickly.
+We also include each of our trained mob types as a state.
+Our different possible states are displayed as follows.

         DISTANCE = ['close', 'near', 'far']
         HEALTH = ['low', 'med', 'high']

-This reduces our state space significantly and therefore allows our agent to learn more quickly.
+        WEAPONS = ['sword', 'bow']
+        HEIGHT_CHART = {'Witch':1.95, 'Skeleton':1.95, 'Zombie':1.95}

+Every permutation of these states is a cell in our Q-Table.
+We also have a list of actions that our agent can take.
+These actions are listed below:

+        ACTIONS = {'sword': ['move 1', 'move -1', 'strafe 1', 'strafe -1', 'attack 1', 'switch'], 'bow': ['move 1', 'move -1', 'strafe 1', 'strafe -1', 'use 1', 'use 0', 'switch']}

 Our current reward function is very basic.
 We measure our reward on the amount of health lost and damage dealt.
 Our current reward algorithm is calculated using the health lost and damage dealt per mission, along with our HEALTH_REWARD and DAMAGE_DEALT_REWARD as follows: